 Do you remember, The Story of Ferdinand?

-When I was small, and hearing the story, I had no idea what a cork tree was.
+When I was small, and hearing the story, I had no idea what a cork tree was or its relation to wine.
 Now, I’m living in Spain and find myself surrounded by cork forests.
 I also find myself drinking a bit of wine….hmmm…okay….maybe a fair bit of wine.
-And we all know the best wine stoppers are made of —- CORK!
+And everyone knows the best wine stoppers are made of —- CORK!

 So, I did a little digging and found some interesting (little known) facts about my new favorite (very cool) tree and what it produces.

-- Is the best – natural – wine preservation system in the world.
+- The best – natural – wine preservation system in the world.

 - There is actually not a shortage as many people believe.
 This is a myth propagated to push for cheaper plastic and/or synthetic alternatives.
 Cool comes at a price.

 It is 100% sustainable.
-The trees are harvested about once a decade after they reach maturity (25-30 years), and only from May till August.
+They harvest the trees about once a decade after they reach maturity (25-30 years), and only from May till August.
 Oh, and it’s done by hand.
 The trees typically live 200-300 years and will grow to roughly 65 Ft. high and 4 Ft. in diameter.

 Salud to Ferdinand, cork trees, and a good glass of wine.